darklang/docs/docs/functional-aspects.md

 Once you are in a pipeline, hitting `return` at the end of the expression will continue the pipe.

-If you need to pipe a specific subset of an expression, you can select it and then hit `shift+return`.
-For example, selecting UUID::generate to pipe it into toString.
+If you need to pipe a specific subset of an expression, you can select it and then hit `shift+enter`.
+For example, selecting `UUID::generate` to pipe it into `toString`.

 ![assets/functional/openpipe.png](assets/functional/selectpipe.png)
 ![assets/functional/openpipe.png](assets/functional/successfulpipe.png)